pyinstaller/pyinstaller/doc/source/Manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 (``mf.py`` is no longer supported although may work.
-The ``modulegraph`` package, whic is related, will be supported in a future release.)
+The ``modulegraph`` package, which is similar, will be supported in a future release.)

 Module ``mf`` replaces Modulefinder_ but is modelled after iu.py_.